Swing Space, Traffic & Safety

 Moving Lynch students off-site, Pedestrian, Bike, & Vehicular Traffic & Safety

-SWING SPACE - Spring Town Meeting votes NO on Article 26, YES on Article 27.
+SWING SPACE - Spring Town Meeting votes NO on Article 26, YES on Article 27... so it's 14 modular classrooms at Parkhurst from 2023 to 2025.

-Monday, May 9th - Winchester's Spring Town Meeting voted against Article 26 (Carriage House renovation to free-up space at the Parkhurst School) and in favor of Article 27 (Design & Procurement Package for Modular Classrooms at Parkhurst).
+May 2022 update - Winchester's Spring Town Meeting voted against Article 26 (Carriage House renovation to free-up space at the Parkhurst School) and in favor of Article 27 (Design & Procurement Package for Modular Classrooms at Parkhurst).
 Concerns over covering the debt-service from the Town's operating budget on a $6M bond (until Parkhurst could be leased as a source of revenue) were reported by the Select Board and Finance Committee.
-The cost of temporary modular classrooms (Article 27) are considered by the MSBA an eligible project expense.
-Work is now underway on developing the procurement package for temporary classrooms and the site & utility work required, as well as temporary expanded parking facilities on the ballfield.
-This package of work will be bid and assigned contingent on a successful debt-exclusion override on Saturday, January 7th.
+The cost of temporary modular classrooms (Article 27) are considered by the MSBA an eligible project expense, though not reimbursable.

-The EFPBC has developed two different swing space options to support the New Lynch construction project.
-These articles are scheduled for debate and vote Monday, May 9th at Spring Town Meeting at WHS.
+The EFPBC developed two different swing space options to support the New Lynch construction project.
+These articles were debated and voted on Monday, May 9th at Spring Town Meeting.

 Article 26 seeks funding for a renovated Sanborn Carriage House to become the permanent home for Central Office and free up the Parkhurst School for use as valuable swing space for Lynch students during construction.